-Bemidji State University dedicated “Northscape,” an installation of five sculptures by Mahtomedi, Minn., sculptor Jon Kamrath installed on the lawn between Birchmont Drive and Memorial Hall, with a Dec.
+Bemidji State University dedicated “Northscape,” an installation of five sculptures by Mahtomedi, Minn., sculptor Jon Kamrath on the lawn between Birchmont Drive and Memorial Hall, with a Dec.
 1 ribbon-cutting ceremony.

 |“In Flight,” a sculpture on the plaza between Memorial and Sattgast halls by Alexander Tylevich, was also added on campus as part of Minnesota’s “Percent for Art” program during the Sattgast Hall renovation.|